tototomate123/tuwunel/docs/troubleshooting.md

 loss, but it is more likely than above that clients may need to clear-cache & reload to correctly resynchronize with the server.

-3. Start the server in Skip-Any-Corrupted-Record mode:
+**3. Start the server in Skip-Any-Corrupted-Record mode:**

 > [!WARNING]
 > Salvage mode potentially impacting the application's ability to function.
-> We cannot provide any further support for users who have entered this mode.
+> We cannot provide support for users who have entered this mode.

 `tuwunel --maintenance -O rocksdb_recovery_mode=3`